Close

 Students study a rich and challenging curriculum.
 From engaging with ideas from a wide variety of texts to opportunities for self-expression and creativity in both spoken and written contexts, studying English at Shotton Hall nurtures self-expression and reflective thought.
 Throughout the key stages, students will encounter a range of literary genres and forms, ranging from Jacobean drama and courtly love poetry to a whole host of non-fiction diaries, essays, letters and autobiographies.
 We take a cross-curricular approach, encouraging students to think about the social, political and historical context alongside developing their own voice.
 As well as following the curriculum, students will be encouraged to read for pleasure, experiencing a diverse range of literature as a platform for exploring new ideas, developing critical thinking skills and learning more about the world around them.
 Students will be inspired by great thinkers such as activist Martin Luther King, environmentalist Greta Thunberg and suffragette Emmeline Pankhurst.

 It’s not only English lessons that are exciting at the academy: English teachers also fully immerse themselves in a range of English and Literacy-themed events throughout the year, from celebrating Shakespeare’s Birthday in April to performing their very own version of ‘An Inspector Calls’ on stage for our Key Stage 4 students.
 The culmination of this is our Reading Rocks week, which coincides with World Book Day.
-This week entails a host of extra-curricular activities from flash mob reading and Write like and Expert competitions to the Masked Reader Challenge and opportunities to engage in social media competitions in Year 11!
+This week entails a host of extra-curricular activities from flash mob reading and Write like an Expert competitions to the Masked Reader Challenge and opportunities to engage in social media competitions in Year 11!

 Our ‘Keys to Success’ literacy programme ensures students learn the fundamental skills to help them progress not only in English but across the whole curriculum.
 Students thrive on campaigns such as ‘Don’t Know’ and ‘Sound like an Expert’ which encourages top tier explanations of ideas, utilising the wide vocabulary acquired across the curriculum.